bcopeland/pybase/README.md

 Connecting
 ----------

 connection.py is just a version of the same file of pycassa, with minor modifications.
-So, you can find even docstrings referring to Cassandra, but do not worry about.

 Basic Usage
 ----------